 Amrize, formerly LaFarge— contracted WSP to condct an enviromental assessment of parts of the quarry.
 This assessment required the classification of trees across the site to count and distinguish between conniferous and deciduous trees.
 Pixal 3D was contracted to provide the data capture and and processing capabilities to deliver on this project

-Pixal 3D's founding team combines business development, drone operations, and machine learning — supported by one of the strongest agricultural research networks assembled for a Canadian agtech startup.
+Pixal 3D unites a founding team in business development, drone operations, and machine learning with one of the strongest agricultural research benches assembled for a Canadian agtech startup — over 150 years of combined crop research experience, multiple peer-reviewed publication awards, and leadership that includes a past president of the Canadian Phytopathological Society.

 Core R&D Team